Prof Dr Mr Aalt Willem Heringa (A.W.)

 External assessment assignments

-He was a member of groups of experts accrediting law schools in Estonia (2006 and 2008) and of another group of experts assessing the organisation of teaching in Helsinki University (2008).
+He was a member of groups of experts accrediting law schools and PhD programs in Estonia (2006, 2008 and 2018) and of another group of experts assessing the organisation of teaching in Helsinki University (2008).
 In 2013 he served on an assessment committee evaluating the reserach structure of Leiden Law School.
 In 2014 he served as vice-chair of the national Dutch committee assessing the quality of the courts in The Netherlands, a four yearly exercise, and he was a member of a Committee evaluating the Research conducted in Estonian law schools.
 In 2015 he chaired an assessment committee, evaluating law master programs in Moldova.

 Professor of (Comparative) Constitutional and Administrative Law